sspanak/tt9/docs/user-manual.md

 It also means that if you need to start using language X, you can safely disable all other languages, load only dictionary X (and save time!), then re-enable all languages you used before.

+Have in mind reloading a dictionary will reset the suggestion popularity to the factory defaults _(your custom added words will not be affected)_.
+However, there should be nothing to worry about.
+For the most part, you will see little to no difference in the suggestion order, unless you oftenly use uncommon words.

 ## Hotkeys

 #### D-pad Up (↑):